 Q. What facilities are available at Start and Finish line?

-A. There are plenty of toilets (but no changing rooms), Water, a First Aid centre, a Warm-up area, and the tented village, where amongst other interesting stalls you can receive an invigorating massage.
+A. There are plenty of toilets (but no changing rooms), Water, a First Aid centre, and a Warm-up area.
 Fruit and refreshments are available to all participants.
 The Road Safety Authority will be there with its 'Roll-over Simulator' and Road Safety Awareness Roadshow.